AlexanderHildreth/stock-trade-api/README.md

     npm run dev
     ```

-And you can start getting data from the server: [http://localhost:5000](http://localhost:5000)
+And you can start getting data from the server: [http://localhost:5000](http://localhost:5000).
+It's recommended to use Postman to test the API

 `PORT=5000` being the default value